anudishu/my-k8s-ingress-demo-code/README.md

+# This repository contains all the Kubernetes YAML files needed for testing in your lab environment.
+It includes various scenarios for you to try out, such as Ingress, Volumes, ConfigMaps, NodePort, Headless services, and more

+# Deployment Strategy

+# K8s Env variables

+# ConfigMAP

+# External-Load balancer Service

+# Headless Service

 # my-k8s-ingress-demo-code

 To complete the Demo of Ingress and ingress rules, Attched are the yaml files that can be used to deploy pods, service, Imgress controller(Nginx) and Ingress Rules.